open-goal/jak-project/game/overlord/jak2/notes.md

   Not ported yet, just calls iSignalSema on the ee dma semaphore.
 Don't think we need this.

 ### iso.c
+Note that jak 2 drops the chained buffer system from jak 1 and uses the "pages" system instead.

 InitISOFS
 IsoQueueVagStream
 IsoPlayVagStream